How to Introduce

 Put towels where your current cats and the new cat sleeps.
 Daily switch the towels around.

-Give your current pets the same amount of attention they are
+Give your current pets the same amount of attention they are used to.
+Do not spend more time with the newcomer.

 Remember, it is important not to let any problems begin from the start.
 Any

 fights or confrontations will trigger an unwanted behavior pattern.
+Our method

-Introducing pets in this way will keep this from happening.
+pets will keep this from happening.